-Our Mercedes C180 is fitted with £645 worth of optional equipment including Metallic Paint.
-It is finished in Magnetite Black Paint with Black Leather Upholstery plus Alloy Wheels.
-Specification highlights include Space Saver Spare Wheel, Isofix Preparation, Sports Seats, Tyre Pressure Monitoring System, Centre Armrest, Cup Holders, Sports Pedals, LED Daytime Running Lights, Automatic Headlights, Bluetooth Connectivity, USB Connection, Electrically Folding Door Mirrors, Cruise Control, Comfort Suspension, Hill Start Assist and Rain Sensing Windscreen Wipers.
+Our Mercedes C-Class is finished in Metallic Brilliant Blue Paint with Black Leather Upholstery plus 18 inch Alloy Wheels.
+Specification highlights include Keyless Entry, Keyless Start, Lumbar Support, Split Folding Rear Seats, Electric and Heated Front Seats, Isofix Preparation, Sports Seats, Tyre Pressure Monitoring System, Cup Holders, Centre Armrest, Dual Zone Climate Control, LED Daytime Running Lights, Panoramic Roof, USB Connection, CD Player, 7 inch Display Screen, DAB Digital Radio, Auto Dimming Rear View Mirror, Electrically Folding Door Mirrors, Dynamic Select, Bluetooth Connectivity, Hill Hold Control, Hill Start Assist and Rain Sensing Windscreen Wipers.

 We pride ourselves in only providing cars of the highest of standards - all vehicles are taken through a pre-delivery inspection and are fully HPI checked for your peace of mind.
 We price our vehicles for sale on the basis of age, condition and mileage.
 The vehicles for sale may have previously been used for business or hire purposes and so may have had multiple users.
 Where we hold documents relating to vehicle history, these are available for inspection on request and we are happy to address any specific queries before you view or make an offer to purchase any vehicle.